Why WGU – Who Makes a Good WGU Student

 Independent and Self-Directed

 At WGU, there are no classrooms or professors in the traditional sense.
 You are in large part in control of your education.
-Your success is not dependent on others (there are no group projects, for example).
+Your success is not dependent on others.

 That said, you’re not left to your own devices.
 You’ll have the endless support of a dedicated mentor who will make sure you have access to the resources you need to successfully complete your program.
 You’ll be connected with fellow students through chat rooms, message boards, and online learning communities.